Streamline data capture processes

 The power and efficiency of the Google Cloud Platform is particularly evident on this project.
 A single instance serves Anglo American’s needs for the entire globe and scales to the usage in any timezone and geography.

-Under the hood, celery workers are used to help manage and organize the passing and fulfilment of each scanning task.
+Under the hood, celery workers are used to help manage and organise the passing and fulfilment of each scanning task.
 Kubernetes allows us to scale horizontally to any number of celery workers and ensure that the solution is running in as close to real-time as possible.

 A Redis database is used for the task passing between the Python based Django Rest Framework API and the Celery workers.
 The converted digital text is presented to the user from the REST API in the Vue.js Single Page App UI, hosted on Google Cloud’s App Engine for correction and editing.